In This Article

 Free bets and bonus bets.
 Tax treatment of promotional credits can be complicated.
 The conservative and generally recommended reporting approach treats the full payout from a bonus bet as gambling income, without treating the promotional credit as a deductible "loss" unless you have a clear cost basis.
 For example, a $200 bonus bet that pays $600 is most safely reported as $600 in gambling winnings.
 If this applies to you, a CPA can help determine the most accurate and defensible position.

-Multi-State Gambling: What NJ Residents Need to Know
+If I Gamble in Multiple States, What Do NJ Residents Need to Know About Taxes?

 If you're a NJ resident who gambles in other states - Pennsylvania, Connecticut, Nevada, or anywhere else - those winnings are taxable on your NJ return as part of your total income.
 You may also owe tax in the state where you gambled.